Being highest paid on defense might not be enough for Aaron Donald

 Donald -- reigning Defensive Player of the Year and three-time first-team All-Pro at age 26 -- is the game's best at his position by a wide margin.
 Maybe he gets more than the above projection.
 Maybe he gets less, considering he's set to cost less than $7 million toward this year's salary cap.

-But this much seems clear: Being the game's highest paid defensive player is no longer enough.
+But this much seems clear: Being the game's highest-paid defensive player is no longer enough.